Kgazcah/Eclectic-Representation-of-Text/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With
+To process a text and obtain its vectors we need to preprocess it.
+To do this we implemented a set of techniques for text preprocessing based on [NLTK](https://www.nltk.org/) and [Spacy](https://spacy.io/).

 This section describes the feature extraction techniques used to encode the text.
 It is focused on the three components of text: